/ astro-integrations / How to Use Lucia with Astro: Complete Guide

 Step-by-step guide to integrating Lucia with your Astro website.

-Lucia is a lightweight, session-based authentication library for TypeScript.
+Lucia is a session-based authentication approach for TypeScript.
 Unlike Auth0 or Clerk, which are full platforms with hosted UIs and user management dashboards, Lucia gives you the building blocks to implement auth yourself.
 You own the code, the sessions, the database schema, and the entire flow.
-If you prefer understanding exactly how your auth works instead of relying on a black box, Lucia is the library for you.
+If you prefer understanding exactly how your auth works instead of relying on a black box, Lucia is for you.

-For Astro developers, Lucia integrates naturally with server-side code.
+For Astro developers, that approach integrates naturally with server-side code.
 You handle sessions in middleware, protect routes, and manage users directly in your database.
-There is no third-party redirect or widget to style around.
+There is no third-party redirect or widget to style around, and no abstraction layer you cannot see into.

 Prerequisites

-- An Astro project with SSR enabled (
+• An Astro project with on-demand rendering enabled (npm create astro@latest)

-npm create astro@latest) - A database (SQLite, PostgreSQL, MySQL, or MongoDB)
+• A database (SQLite, PostgreSQL, MySQL, or similar)

 Installation